 THREE STAGES OF SPIRITUAL GROWTH

-The key to growing churches is the effectiveness in which they train others to live and serve like Christ.
+The key to growing churches is the effectiveness with which they train others to live and serve like Christ.

-We must recognize that the three spiritual stages of growth are closely related to the other stages.
-Just as a person cannot be born a young adult, neither can he spiritually bypass certain spiritual stages.
+We must recognize that the three spiritual stages of growth are closely related to each other.
+Just as a person cannot be born a young adult, neither can he bypass certain spiritual stages.
 That being said, physical growth largely depends on the maturing process of time.
 We are all aware (some painfully!) how we grow older with time.
-Spiritual growth, however, develops as God’s truth is implanted into our hearts and minds so that it shapes what we think and do.
+Spiritual growth, however, develops as God’s truth is implanted into our hearts and minds to shape what we think and do.

 Introduction to the Flow Diagram

-If everyone in the church was dressed in their spiritual clothes, our churches would look utterly ridiculous.
-We would see 10 year-old Christians dressed as infants.
+If everyone in the church wore spiritual clothes, our churches would look utterly ridiculous.
+We would see 10-year-old Christians dressed as infants.
 On the other hand, we might be very surprised to see some very young Christians wearing a suit.
 Time is not the key factor for maturing but the entrance of light.
-We cannot discount the factor of time in the process of acquiring truth, however.
-This is the reason the Apostle Paul says that we are not to anoint into eldership those who have been Christians for a short time.
+However, we cannot discount the factor of time in the process of acquiring truth.
+This is why the Apostle Paul says we should not anoint those who have been Christians into eldership for a short time.